citrusvanilla/sceneclustering/README.md

 * matplotlib 1.5.2

 ## Goals
 This repository demonstrates a novel solution to classify a directory of keyframes (images) from a PTZ camera according to unique "scene" through unsupervised learning techniques.
+Analysis allows the user to view plots of clustering behavior, as well as to identify the frames that are most-difficult to categorize.

 ## Key Processes
 1. Classify directory of scenes